-- 4. Lubricate all control cables and the pivoting points of all levers and pedals as well as of the side-stand/centerstand. - 5.
+- e.
+Remove the spark plug caps from the spark plugs, and then install the spark plugs and the spark plug caps. - 4.
+Lubricate all control cables and the pivoting points of all levers and pedals as well as of the sidestand/centerstand. - 5.
 Check and, if necessary, correct the tire air pressure, and then lift the motorcycle so that both of its wheels are off the ground.
 Alternatively, turn the wheels a little every month in order to prevent the tires from becoming degraded in one spot. - 6.
 Cover the muffler outlet with a plastic bag to prevent moisture from entering it. - 7.
 Remove the battery and fully charge it.
 Store it in a cool, dry place and charge it once a month.
 Do not store the battery in an excessively cold or warm place [less than 0 °C (30 °F) or more than 30 °C (90 °F)].
-For more information on storing the battery, see page 6-31.
+For more information on storing the battery, see page 6-33.

+TIP

-Make any necessary repairs before storing the motorcycle.
+Make any necessary repairs before

+storing j the i motorcycle. ·